anonymity-007/SkipT/README.md

 # News

 - (Nov.
-14, 2024) Training and evaluation codes for SkipTuning are released.
+15, 2024) Training and evaluation codes for SkipTuning are released.

 ----

 # Highlights

-> **Abstract** Prompt Tuning (PT) aims to transfer large pre-trained vision-language models (VLMs) to downstream tasks by learning a tiny set of context vectors.
-> Despite significant progress,  we reveal in this work that freezing the parameters of VLMs during learning the context vectors neither facilitates the transferability of pre-trained knowledge nor improves the memory and time efficiency considerably.
-Upon further investigation, we find that reducing both the length and width of the feature-gradient propagation flows in the full fine-tuning (FT) baseline is key to achieving effective and efficient knowledge transfer.
-Motivated by this, we propose Skip Tuning, a novel paradigm for adapting VLMs to downstream tasks without relying extra context vectors or adapter modules.
-Concretely, Skip Tuning performs Layer-wise Skipping (LSkip) and Class-wise Skipping (CSkip) to reduce both memory usage and time cost while maintaining FT performance.
-Extensive experiments on a wide spectrum of benchmarks demonstrate the effectiveness and efficiency of Skip Tuning, e.g., on the few-shot learning benchmark, our Skip Tuning achieves $\underline{\times \textbf{15}}$ time efficiency, $\underline{\times \textbf{6.4}}$ memory efficiency, while yielding a $\underline{\textbf{1.04}}\%$ ACC improvement over the previous SOTA.
+> **Abstract** Prompt tuning (PT) has long been recognized as an effective and efficient paradigm for transferring large pre-trained vision-language models (VLMs) to downstream tasks by learning a tiny set of context vectors.
+Nevertheless, in this work, we reveal that freezing the parameters of VLMs during learning the context vectors neither facilitates the transferability of pre-trained knowledge nor improves the memory and time efficiency significantly.
+Upon further investigation, we find that reducing both the length and width of the feature-gradient propagation flows of the full fine-tuning (FT) baseline is key to achieving effective and efficient knowledge transfer.
+Motivated by this, we propose Skip Tuning, a novel paradigm for adapting VLMs to downstream tasks.
+Unlike existing PT or adapter-based methods, Skip Tuning applies Layer-wise Skipping (LSkip) and Class-wise Skipping (CSkip) upon the FT baseline without introducing extra context vectors or adapter modules.
+Extensive experiments across a wide spectrum of benchmarks demonstrate the superior effectiveness and efficiency of our Skip Tuning over both PT and adapter-based methods.

 ![Framework](examples/framework.png)